lm3nitro/Projects/EDR/Wazuh/Part 3-RDP Brute Force.md

 ## Summary:

 Here I was able to learn how to identify a brute force attack in Wireshark and Wazuh.
 This provided me with insight into what information can be gather from these different sources.
-Its important to disable unnecessary services to reduce the attack surface and limit vulnerabilities.
-If a service is needed and must be running its important to implament strong passwords, account lockout mechanisms, and 2 factor authentication where applicable.
-I also recommended to restrict access with firewall rules and changing the defualt RDP port.
-Having a securiting monitoring system and EDR such as Wazuh is essential to detecting and responding to unusual login attempts.
-Overall, being able to simulate these attacks was very insightful to seeing the different logs generated and being able to identify what it looks like, and what is considered an anomoly opposed to normal user behavior.
+It's important to disable unnecessary services to reduce the attack surface and limit vulnerabilities.
+If a service is needed and must be running it's important to implement strong passwords, account lockout mechanisms, and 2 factor authentication where applicable.
+I also recommended to restrict access with firewall rules and changing the default RDP port.
+Having a security monitoring system and EDR such as Wazuh is essential to detecting and responding to unusual login attempts.
+Overall, being able to simulate these attacks was very insightful to seeing the different logs generated and being able to identify what it looks like, and what is considered an anomaly opposed to normal user behavior.